huangxiang360729/classifier-pruner/README.md

 python train.py --model-name [eg. ResNet18] \
   --cfg [the config file of pruned model] \
   -ckpt [the file path of pruned_model's weights] \
-  -saved-dir [the directory to save finetune model's cfg and weights] \
+  -ckpt-dir [the directory to save finetune model's cfg and weights] \
   -log [the directory to save tensorboard output] \
   --lr [learning rate] \
   --epochs [epochs]